DanialArab/Docker/README.md

 <a name="15"></b>
 ### Finding files and directories

-        find # to list all files and directories find -type d # to list directories only (-d is deprecated, use -depth instead) find -type f # to list files only find -name “f*” # to filter by name using a pattern
+        find # to list all files and directories in the current directory recursively find /etc # to list all the files and directories starting from etc find -type d # to list directories only find -type f # to list files only find -name “f*” # to filter by name using a pattern find -type f -name "f*" # to find all the files whose names start with f, like everything else in Linux this search is also case sensitive so you got different results if you do: find -type f -name "F*"
+        to make the search case insensitive:
+            find -type f -iname "F*"
+        find / -type f -name "*.py" > python.txt

 <a name="16"></b>
 ### Managing environment variables